Emily Ratajkowski Sizzles In Red String Bikini On Instagram

 Bombshell Emily Ratajkowski left her 20 million Instagram fans seeing double on Monday, with a post featuring two photos of the actress in sexy red swimwear that left little to the imagination.

-As previously reported in Inquisitr, Ratajkowski started the week by posting sexy snaps from Australia, where she will host the GQ Australia Men Of The Year Awards.
+As previously reported by the Inquisitr, Ratajkowski started the week by posting sexy snaps from Australia, where she will host the GQ Australia Men Of The Year Awards.
 Earlier on Monday, the 27-year-old star shared a post wearing a revealing black string bikini that barely covered her killer curves, accessorized by black Ray-Ban sunglasses.
 The bikini is from Ratajkowski’s line of swimwear, Inamorata, and she often models her new designs using her Instagram profile.

 The post is captioned, “THAT suit, now available.
 Our new drop is live.
 Link in bio. @inamorataswim.”
 The photos received over 233,000 likes in an hour, and fans could not get enough of her killer looks.
-One user wrote, “Sensational n sensual,” while others commented “gorgeous,” and “truly the most beautiful.”
+One user wrote, “Sensational n sensual,” while others commented “gorgeous” and “truly the most beautiful.”
 Many users complimented her swimwear designs, and one fan posted, “I don’t think anyone else will look like THAT in it though.”

 Fans of Ratajkowski received a cheeky glimpse of the model in a red swimsuit last week on her Instagram.
 Over 1.7 million fans liked a photo of EmRata showing off her curvy rear-view in a red bikini, with strings laced across her toned back.
 As one user commented, “Omg is there such a thing as perfection.. because I’m looking at it.”
 Ratajkowski seems to be going through a red phase, as the beautiful brunette donned a stylish red suit in a recent post as she was honored with the REVOLVE Woman of the Year award in Las Vegas.